Robot Dog on Table

 Buy SoftBank stock

-Still, if you're interested in owning the rest of SoftBank's investment portfolio, investing in its stock would give you some exposure to Boston Dynamics.
+Still, if you're interested in owning the rest of SoftBank's investment portfolio, investing in its stock would also give you some exposure to Boston Dynamics.

 Are there other robotics stocks to buy?